BlairBowen/Knowball/commentary/ben-pre-assessment.md

 something of significant quality, challenge, and ultimately newness.
 There are many steps to get there, but they all start with my choices today.
 My project should be partly unfamiliar.
 It’s my responsibility to ensure that it includes things I was never formally taught.
-I believe Knowball, in its hypothetical form, is such a project.
+I believe Knowball, in its infant form, is such a project.
 I’ve never made a game, worked with ML, or maintained an active web application – all of which will be necessary, assuming our design holds.

 UC’s CS curriculum has required me to complete several projects.
 In ENED 1100 and 1120, I made a